-- Completed application form ensuring that the declaration is signed and dated - Payment of a one-off administration fee plus the first year's registration fee - A CV detailing relevant qualifications, training and experience, and a current job description if appropriate (see UKPHR Supporting Information) - A testimonial in support of the portfolio, which will have been provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 26 - 27) - A reference from someone familiar with the applicant's current work, again provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 28 - 29)
+- A completed online application. - Payment of a one-off administration fee plus the first year's registration fee, calculated pro-rata dependent on when the practitioner applies to UKPHR. - A CV detailing relevant qualifications, training and experience, and a current job description if appropriate (see UKPHR Supporting Information). - A testimonial in support of the portfolio, which will have been provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 25). - A reference from someone familiar with the applicant's current work, again provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 27).

-In turn, the local scheme will submit to UKPHR the verification panel minutes at which the recommendation was made, the completed assessment log and verification certificate.
+In turn, the local scheme will submit to UKPHR the verification panel minutes at which the recommendation was made and the completed assessment log.